AlexAegis/dotfiles/docs/install/windows.md

 ### Keyboard

+1. Go to Time & Language > Typing > Advanced Keyboard Settings
-Tick in `Let me use a different input method for each app window`
+2. Tick in `Let me use a different input method for each app window`

 ### Passworldless Login